openstack/neutron/doc/source/install/overview.rst

 as Virtual Extensible LAN (VXLAN).
 Essentially, it routes virtual networks to physical networks using Network Address Translation (NAT).
-Additionally, this option provides the foundation for advanced services such as FWaaS.
+Additionally, this option provides the foundation for advanced services such as LoadBalancer-as-a-service.

 The OpenStack user can create virtual networks without the knowledge of underlying infrastructure on the data network.
 This can also include